ianderrington/genai/docs/Understanding/prompting/index.md

 ??? code "[(Long)LLMLingua: Compressing Prompts for Accelerated Inference of Large Language Models](https://github.com/microsoft/LLMLingua?)"
     [Paper: LLMLingua: Compressing Prompts for Accelerated Inference of Large Language Models](https://arxiv.org/pdf/2310.05736.pdf)
     The authors demonstrate the use of smaller language models to identify and remove non-essential tokens in prompts, enablign up to 20x compression with minimal performance loss.
+The method is designed to generate a compressed prompt from an original prompt.
+Using a budget-controller to dynamically allocate compression ratios for different components in prompts to maintain semantic integrity with under high compression ratios.

 ## Useful Resources for LLM Prompting

 - [Prompting is Programming: A Query Language for Large Language Models](https://arxiv.org/pdf/2212.06094.pdf)